awsdocs/aws-lambda-developer-guide/doc_source/services-apigateway-blueprint.md

 A proxy resource has an `AWS_PROXY` integration type and a catch\-all method `ANY`\.
 The `AWS_PROXY` integration type applies a default mapping template to pass through the entire request to the Lambda function and transforms the output from the Lambda function to HTTP responses\.
 The `ANY` method defines the same integration setup for all the supported methods, including `GET`, `POST`, `PATCH`, `DELETE `and others\.

-## Test sending an HTTPS request<a name="services-apigateway-blueprint-test"></a>
+## Test sending an HTTP request<a name="services-apigateway-blueprint-test"></a>

 In this step, you will use the console to test the Lambda function\.
 In addition, you can run a `curl` command to test the end\-to\-end experience\.
-That is, send an HTTPS request to your API method and have Amazon API Gateway invoke your Lambda function\.
+That is, [send an HTTP request](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html) to your API method and have Amazon API Gateway invoke your Lambda function\.
 In order to complete the steps, make sure you have created a DynamoDB table and named it "MyTable"\.
 For more information, see [Create a DynamoDB table with a stream enabled](with-ddb-example.md#with-ddb-create-buckets)

 **To test the API**

-1. With your `lambda-microservice` function still open in the console, choose **Configure test events** from the **Select a test event** dropdown list.
+1. With your `lambda-microservice` function still open in the console, in the upper right hand corner of the console, choose **Test**\.

+1. In **Event name**, enter a name for the test event\.

-1. Replace the existing text with the following:
+1. In the text entry panel, replace the existing text with the following:

    ```
    {